 These symptoms must greatly affect and cause you not to do well in school, work, or relationships.

-If you believe that you are alcohol dependent, it’s important to know that there are sources for help.
+If you believe that you are dependent on alcohol, it’s important to know that there are sources for help.
 For more information on alcohol dependence and where to find help, visit the following websites: